combogenomics/MeStudio/README.md

 ```
 usage: ms_analyzR.py [-h] [-out OUTPUTDIR] [-rr ROARY] [-cds CODING] [-ncds NONCODING] [-inter INTERGENIC] [-ups UPSTREAM] [-prt] [-split]

-optional arguments:
   -h, --help            show this help message and exit
-  -out OUTPUTDIR, --outputdir OUTPUTDIR
+  -o OUTPUTDIR, --outputdir OUTPUTDIR
                         path to your output files
-  -rr ROARY, --roary ROARY
-                        path to ROARY gene_presence_abscence.csv file (OPTIONAL)
-  -cds CODING, --coding CODING
+  -CDS CODING, --coding CODING
                         MOTIF_CDS.gff file
-  -ncds NONCODING, --noncoding NONCODING
+  -nCDS NONCODING, --noncoding NONCODING
                         MOTIF_nCDS.gff file
-  -inter INTERGENIC, --intergenic INTERGENIC
+  -tIG INTERGENIC, --intergenic INTERGENIC
                         MOTIF_true_intergenic.gff file
-  -ups UPSTREAM, --upstream UPSTREAM
+  -US UPSTREAM, --upstream UPSTREAM
                         MOTIF_upstream.gff file
-  -bed, --make_bed       Write in [OUT] tabular per-feature file ready for RCircos (OPTIONAL)
-  -split, --split_by_chromosome
+optional arguments:
-                        Rearrange your input GFFs for chromosomes (OPTIONAL)
+  -chr, --make_chrom    Rearrange your input GFFs for chromosomes
+  -s, --strict          If used, this flag stops the analysis when 0 methylations are found in the GFF3.
+  -r, --roary           path to 'gene_presence_abscence.csv' file produced by Roary
+  -q, --quiet           Running ms analyzR quietly (no stdout)
 ```
-The `-split` flag saves into the output directory the GFFs at “chromosome level” rather than “feature level”.
+`-chr` flag saves into the output directory the GFFs at “chromosome level” rather than “feature level”.
 Each GFF produced will be characterized not for feature (CDS, nCDS, true intergenic and upstream) but by chromosomes (or contigs), maintaining the MeStudio Core derived contents and layout.

-The `-bed` flag produces a BED file for each feature in which is reported:
-- the chrom column, with the name of each chromosome or contig
-- start of the feature
-- end of the feature
-- the name of the ID found in that interval
-- the number of methylations found for ID
-- the protein product of the ID

-As well as being significant, the information contained in BED files are directly related to an R script (see [src](/src/)) which plots the distribution of the methylation density for each feature analysed making use of the r-package [circlize](https://jokergoo.github.io/circlize_book/book/).
+`-s` is strict mode, it's highly suggested to be run and stops the analysis when the GFF3 has no methylations found for that specific motif.
+`-r` it's used to read the "gene_presence_abscence.csv" file produced by Roary which allows to know if a specific gene is part of the core or cloud genome.
+`-q` for having no stdout.

 ## Results

-`ms_analyzR` produces four different type of results: statistics, tabular, distributions and circular plot.
+`ms_analyzR` produces four different type of results: statistics, tabular files and circular plot.

-Below are reported these results.

 *Statistics*
+A stdout log is provided for each searched motif.
+Here there's an example for the GANTC motif.
 ```
-Total number of FOUND genes: 7159
-Parsing -cds file..
-	 Total number of METHYLATED genes: 4193 (58.57 %)
+Creating the msa folder ..

+Parsing the GANTC on CDS
+Number of GANTCs found: 6558
+Number of methylated GANTCs found: 6459
+Ratio: 0.9849
+Highest Methylated Gene: JLDKHMGJ_06681 with 14 methylated GANTCs

+Parsing the GANTC on nCDS
+Number of GANTCs found: 6561
+Number of methylated GANTCs found: 6470
+Ratio: 0.9861
+Highest Methylated Gene: JLDKHMGJ_06681 with 14 methylated GANTCs

+Parsing the GANTC on tIG
-	 Total number of METHYLATIONS found: 8721
+Number of GANTCs found: 6141
-	 Max number of methylations found: 17 on gene JPHAALHC_06173
-	 Roary annotation: JPHAALHC_06173 = hypothetical protein -> Core genome

-Parsing -ncds file..
-	 Total number of METHYLATED genes: 4193 (58.57 %)
-	 Total number of METHYLATIONS found: 8726
+Number of methylated GANTCs found: 2138
-	 Max number of methylations found: 17 on gene JPHAALHC_06173
-	 Roary annotation: JPHAALHC_06173 = hypothetical protein -> Core genome

-Parsing -inter file..
-	 Total number of METHYLATED regions: 1590 (22.21 %)
+Ratio: 0.3482
+Highest Methylated Gene: JLDKHMGJ_00735 with 15 methylated GANTCs

+Parsing the GANTC on US
-	 Total number of METHYLATIONS found: 2500
+Number of GANTCs found: 18837
-	 Max number of methylations found: 14 on gene JPHAALHC_02514
-	 Roary annotation: JPHAALHC_02514 = Acetoacetyl-CoA reductase -> Core genome

-Parsing -ups file..
-	 Total number of METHYLATED regions: 2719 (37.98 %)
-	 Total number of METHYLATIONS found: 13761
+Number of methylated GANTCs found: 10738
-	 Max number of methylations found: 84 up to gene JPHAALHC_03228
-	 Roary annotation: JPHAALHC_03228 = Motility protein A -> Core genome
+Ratio: 0.57
+Highest Methylated Gene: JLDKHMGJ_04693 with 48 methylated GANTCs
 ```

 *Tabular*